 Bohr's atomic model was seamless when it came to the hydrogen atom.
 But, on the other hand, when it came to atoms of other chemical elements, the electrons of the same energy level had a different energy.

 It does not affect the spectrum concerning the hydrogen atom and the He + ion because both types of shells are energetically equal.
 However, for multi-electron atoms, the number of possible energy levels increases.
 Therefore, it manifests itself in a more significant number of spectral lines in the spectrum.

 What Was Sommerfeld's Solution to the Limitations of the Bohr Model?

-Regarding these cracks, Sommerfeld postulated that within the same energy level there were sublevels, with slightly different energies.
-Furthermore, from theoretical calculations, Sommerfeld had found that in certain atoms the speeds of the electrons reached an appreciable fraction of the speed of light.
+Regarding these cracks, Sommerfeld postulated that within the same energy level, there were sublevels with slightly different energies.
+Furthermore, from theoretical calculations, Sommerfeld had found that in certain atoms, the speeds of the electrons reached an appreciable fraction of the speed of light.
 Sommerfeld also performed these calculations for relativistic electrons.

-Sommerfeld's atomic model introduced two basic modifications:
+Sommerfeld's atomic model introduced two essential modifications:

-In atoms, electrons move in circular and elliptical orbits unlike Niels Bohr's model in which electrons only rotate in circular orbits.
+In atoms, electrons move in circular and elliptical orbits, unlike Niels Bohr's model, in which electrons only rotate in circular orbits.

 The eccentricity of the orbit gave rise to a new quantum number that determines the shape of the orbitals: the azimuthal quantum number.

 During elaboration, a principal quantum number n = n '+ k.
 The secondary quantum number n 'determines the angular (radial) momentum and eccentricity of the ellipse.
 For n '= 0, circular orbits arise.
 Finally, the lateral quantum number k describes the hydrogen electron's angular momentum.